davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 ![Sam from Everything tool](/static/img/rock/everything-tool-sam.jpg)
 ![Everything tool flyer](/static/img/rock/everything-tool-with-37-targets.jpg)

 First "real" college band.
 I thought we were pretty good though I'm embarrassed by the lyrics now.
-We made a cassette called "Mystic Crystal Revelation" but I don't have a copy. we toured as far as memphis and Huntsville, Alabama.
+We made a cassette called "Mystic Crystal Revelation" but I don't have a copy. we toured as far west as Memphis and as far south as Huntsville, Alabama.

+<a href="/tags/everything-tool/">All posts tagged "Everything Tool"</a>

 ---